cfu288/SylvieJS/README.md

 This fork is currently undergoing a rework.

 Currently maintained by cfu288.
 Originally made by [@techfort](http://twitter.com/tech_fort), with the precious help of Dave Easterday.

-## Installation

-SylvieJS is distributed via npm and can be installed with the command:
-`npm install sylviejs`.

-For browser environments you simply need the sylviejs.js file contained in `dist/`

 ## License